Defence Research and Development Organisation (DRDO) – History, Achievements, Mission, Labs

 - Agriculture.

-- Several major projects for the development of missiles, armaments, light combat aircrafts, radars, electronic warfare systems, etc., are underway, and substantial accomplishments have already been made in several related technologies.
+- Several major projects are currently developing missiles, armaments, light combat aircraft, radars, electronic warfare systems, and more.
+These projects have already achieved substantial accomplishments in several related technologies.

 2. What is the Major DRDO Achievement?

-DRDO history and achievements include various missions and initiatives.
-The first major DRDO defence project was Project Indigo, which commenced in 1960 as a Surface-to-Air Missiles (SAM) program.
-Unfortunately, this project was closed without significant success.
+The history and achievements of DRDO include various missions and initiatives.
+The first major DRDO defence project was Project Indigo.
+The program began in 1960 as a Surface-to-Air Missiles (SAM) project, but the team closed it without achieving significant success.

 What is the Mission of DRDO India?

-DRDO significance in Indian defence and its mission can be summed up in three points:
+Below are the DRDO significance in Indian defence and its mission in three points:

-1. Design, develop and lead to production cutting-edge sensors, weapon systems, platforms and associated equipment for our Defence Services.
+1. Design, develop as well as lead to production of cutting-edge sensors, weapon systems, and platforms.
+Moreover, to make required equipment for our Defence Services.

-2. Provide the Services with technological solutions to enhance their combat effectiveness and to promote the welfare of the troops.
+2. Further, to provide the Services with technological solutions to enhance their combat effectiveness.
+Together with this to promote the welfare of the troops.

-3. Deliver infrastructure and committed quality manpower, and develop a strong indigenous technology base.
+3. Additionally, to deliver infrastructure and committed quality manpower, and develop a strong indigenous technology base.

 What is the List of DRDO Labs?